-- The patient you wish to visit is close to the end of their life. - You are the birthing partner accompanying a woman in labour. - You are the birth partner accompanying a woman to her 20 week anomaly scan. - You are a parent or appropriate adult visiting your child. - You are supporting someone who has cognitive or communication difficulties, a mental health issue, a learning disability, autism, or dementia, where not being present would cause the patient to be distressed.
+- The patient you wish to visit is close to the end of their life. - You are the birthing partner accompanying a woman in labour. - You are a parent or appropriate adult visiting your child. - You are supporting someone who has cognitive or communication difficulties, a mental health issue, a learning disability, autism, or dementia, where not being present would cause the patient to be distressed.